bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 In addition to the scores, the `output/siouxfalls-1k__\<date>_\<time>` folder contains graphs describing performance outputs of the system along with their corresponding data files.
 Two of them are described below.

 * **Mode choice**
 The mode choice graph describes the overall distribution of chosen modes for each iteration of the simulation.
 In the example shown in Figure 3 below, the simulation ended after 100 iterations.
-In the simulation, every agent received a $20 subsidy per ride for ridehail.
-As the iterations progressed, you can see that this incentives to use on-demand rideshare worked: the agents progressively shifted away from cars towards ridehail.
+In the simulation, every agent received a $20 subsidy per ride for ride-hail.
+As the iterations progressed, you can see that providing a monetary incentive for some agents to use on-demand rideshare indeed shifted more agents towards using this mode.
 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/Mode_choice_histogram.png)
 Figure 3: Mode choice of agents for each iteration of the simulation

 * **Ride-hail revenue**
-The ride-hail revenues describe the revenues made by the ridehail company with the fares of the course.
+The ride-hail revenues describes the net revenues earned by the ride-hail company .

-* **Scorestats**
+* **Score Statistics**
 The score statistics represent the evolution of the agent's plans scores during the simulation.
 Each iteration simulates one entire day.
 At the end of each iteration, the daily plan of each agent is evaluated according to how well it performed in the transportation scenario.
 Based on this score, some agents may change their daily plan (which modes they use to travel from and to their activities) for the next iteration in an attempt to improve it.
-This learning mechanism can be observed in the Figure 4 below: as iterations progress, the agents' plan scores keep increasing till they reach a plateau after about 50 iterations: the system has reached an equilibrium state where each agent has found its optimal daily plan.
+This learning mechanism can be observed in the Figure 4 below: as iterations progress, the agents' plan scores keep increasing until they reach a plateau after about 50 iterations.
+Once each agent can no longer find plans that improve their score, the system has reached an equilibrium state.

 ![alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/scorestats.png)
 Figure 4: Statistics of agent scores